rust-lang/rfcs/text/0000-default-type-parameter-fallback-take-two.md

 }
 ```

 We need to figure the design and implementation of defaults in specialization chains.
 Probably we want to allow only one default for a parameter in a specialization chain.
+This needs to be resolved prior to stabilization, but hopefully shouldn't block the acceptance of the proposal.